alwarren/affiliates-jekyll-theme/_posts/2019-02-20-why-use-two-ides.md

 ### Clean Architecture

 So what makes using [IntelliJ](https://www.jetbrains.com/idea/) important in my development lifecycle?
-[Clean Architecture](https://fernandocejas.com/2018/05/07/architecting-android-reloaded/).
-[Separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
+[Clean Architecture](https://fernandocejas.com/2018/05/07/architecting-android-reloaded/) and [Separation of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
 It forces me to do both of those because, not only am I not tempted to, I actually can't use Android things.

 The code in the aforementioned article was all initially developed in a plain [Kotlin](https://kotlinlang.org/) project in IntelliJ.
 And here's why.
 If it runs, compiles, and tests in Intellij, I can be assured that it will do the same in [Android Studio](https://developer.android.com/studio/) without any Android or project related dependencies.